RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/DisulfidizeMover.md

 ```

 ##Disulfidize with symmetry
 As of 29 September 2015, the Disulfidize mover works with symmetric poses, permitting disulfides to be built across symmetric interfaces.
-Note that this is, at the current time, and experimental feature that may have bugs associated with it.
+Note that this is, at the current time, an experimental feature that may have bugs associated with it.

 ##See Also